Rufus Wainwright: 2018-2022: Unfollow the Rules

-Folkocracy, BBC Proms and Dream Requiem
+2023-present: Folkocracy, BBC Proms and Dream Requiem

 On March 7, 2023, Wainwright announced his eleventh studio album, Folkocracy, would be released in June 2023.
 He said, "This album is almost like a recorded birthday party and birthday present to myself.
 I just invited all the singers that I greatly admire and always wanted to sing with."
 On the same day, Wainwright released "Down in the Willow Garden", which features Brandi Carlile.
 On March 24, 2023, Wainwright released the single "Dear World", a piano ballad about healing the world.

 On September 5, 2023, Wainwright appeared at the Royal Albert Hall in the BBC Proms, performing songs from his albums Want One and Want Two specially arranged for the BBC Concert Orchestra, with conductor Sarah Hicks.

 Wainwright's opera, Dream Requiem, premiered in 2024.
 A soundtrack album is due for release in February 2025; actress Meryl Streep is featured.

 Wainwright sang the Canadian national anthem before Game 5 of the 2025 World Series.
 He changed the lyrics from "In all of us command" to "That only us command", which was viewed as protest against US threats of annexation.

+On 21 November 2025, Wainwright released the live album I'm A Stranger Here Myself: Wainwright Does Weill, in collaboration with Pacific Jazz Orchestra.
+The album contains performances of songs written by Kurt Weill.

+In January 2026, Wainwright performed after the premiere of Marianne Faithfull tribute documentary at that year's Sundance Film Festival.